-Meet our chief executive and directors.
+Meet our chief executive

 Annabel Arkless – Director of Fundraising and Marketing

 Annabel Arkless joined the charity in 2017, as the Trust’s first Director of Fundraising & Marketing.
-Annabel leads on the fundraising and marketing strategy for the organisation, in a role that is focussed on maximising voluntary income to ensure the charity has a secure future.
+Annabel leads on the fundraising and marketing strategy for the organisation, in a role that is focused on maximising voluntary income to ensure the charity has a secure future.
 Having established a marketing team and charity re-brand, Annabel is working on broadening the fundraising base for the charity.

 Annabel has worked in the fundraising sector for over 25 years.
-Having started working as a Regional Fundraiser for what was then Imperial Cancer Research Fund, Annabel has worked predominantly in the hospice movement, and has led capital appeal campaigns and several fundraising teams.
+Having started working as a Regional Fundraiser for what was then Imperial Cancer Research Fund, Annabel has worked predominantly in the hospice movement and has led capital appeal campaigns and several fundraising teams.

-Annabel moved to York to read for an MA at the University of York and then went onto complete the Chartered Institute of Marketing’s Post-graduate Diploma in Marketing.
+Annabel moved to York to read for an MA at the University of York and then went onto complete the Chartered Institute of Marketing’s Postgraduate Diploma in Marketing.
 Annabel still lives in the area and divides her time between working from home and Botton Village, where the fundraising team is based.

 Balbinder Lally (Bally) – Director of Finance and I.T (Company Secretary)